 Welcome to Osborne Home Inspection.

-We are offering a 50% discount on any inspection during January and February.
+We are offering a 50% discount on any inspection during March.

 - You can claim this great offer, by visiting the request a quote form.

 For findings, photos and extracts of a report, click here.

 by Nick Gromicko and Ben Gromicko

 Buying a home?

 The process can be stressful.
 A home inspection is supposed to give you peace of mind, but often has the opposite effect.
 You will be asked to absorb a lot of information in a short time.
 This often includes a written report, a checklist, photographs, environmental reports, and what the inspector himself says during the inspection.
 All this, combined with the seller’s disclosure and what you notice yourself, makes the experience even more overwhelming.
 What should you do?

 Relax.
 Most of your inspection will be maintenance recommendations, life expectancies for various systems and components, and minor imperfections.
 These are useful to know about.
 However, the issues that really matter will fall into four categories: